Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024/2024-06-17-game-theory.md

 But why?
 In order to prove this, we must introduce some important definitions:

-* `Winning State`: The state you will win the game.
+* `Winning State`: The state that one will win the game.
-* `Losing State`: The state you will lose the game.
+* `Losing State`: The state that one will lose the game.

-We can find that if a state is a winning state, we can make a move to change the state to a losing state (make your opposite lose).
+We can find that if a state is a winning state, one can make a move to change the state to a losing state (make the other lose).
-And if a state is a losing state, no mater which move we choose, the state will be changed to a winning state (make your opposite win).
+And if a state is a losing state, any move will make the state to be changed to a winning state (make the other win).

 Now, we can prove the `theorem 1` by proving the following two claims: